Are you addicted to struggling and turning even the smallest things into problems?

-What would it be like to take a break from this endless struggle inside and step out of the problem mode?
+What would it be like to break from this endless struggle and step out of the problem mode?

 What would it be like to know that there is no ball of yarn to unravel?

-What would it be like to be able to connect with the ‘paradise’ that is always with you, right here, right now?
+How would it feel to connect with the ‘paradise’ that is always with you, right here, right now?

 There is a quote by Eckhart Tolle that speaks to what we are exploring here.

-It is about how you can become an alchemist, turning your struggling self into the free-flowing aliveness that you truly are: “When the pain body has woken up, you may experience turbulence.
+It is about how you can become an alchemist, turning your struggling self into the free-flowing aliveness you truly are:

-What he means by ‘pain body’ is all of the stories, resistance and struggling that happens in your mind.
+What he means by ‘pain body’ is all the stories, resistance, and struggle in your mind.

 Rather than getting caught in your struggle, you can learn how to watch what is going on inside, feel the energy in your body, accept what is here, and become curious about it.

 This allows for what Eckhart is calling the transmutation into radiance.

 We were all conditioned into fear, shame, anger, and despair when we were young.